Mark Essex: Navy

-Essex enlisted the Navy on January 13, 1969, committing himself to a four-year contract at advanced pay.
+Essex enlisted in the Navy on January 13, 1969, committing himself to a four-year contract at advanced pay.
 Within three months, he was assigned to the Naval Air Station at Imperial Beach, California.
 His family would later reflect that, as Essex prepared to enlist, he was "happy go lucky".

 Initially, Essex's experiences in the Navy were positive.
 He performed his compulsory training at the Naval Training Center with exemplary results.
 His superiors recommended he enroll in the Navy Dental Center.
 Essex accepted this advice and was apprenticed as a dental technician in April 1969, specializing in endodontics and periodontics.
 He soon formed a close and ongoing friendship with his white supervisor, Lieutenant Robert Hatcher.
 However, Essex soon learned that bigotry from many of the white servicemen towards blacks (both overt and discreet) was a general everyday occurrence for blacks serving within the Navy.
 Shortly after his enlistment, Essex obtained a job as a bartender at an enlisted men's club named the Jolly Rotor, where he discovered that certain rooms were off-limits to blacks.
 In one letter to his mother, Essex wrote his experiences of racial relations within the Navy were "not like [he] thought [they] would be.
 Not like Emporia.
 Blacks have trouble getting along here."

 Throughout 1969, Essex suffered these indignities quietly—apparently believing what he had been told by other black sailors: that he would be treated better once he achieved a higher rank.
 Within a year, he had risen to the rank of seaman, although the harassment continued, and he began taking sedatives.
 Shortly thereafter, Essex formed a close friendship with a black colleague named Rodney Frank; a self-described black militant who worked in the Aircraft Intermediate Maintenance Department.
 The two regularly socialized in their off-duty hours, and by the summer of 1970, Essex had become markedly radicalized.
 Frank also encouraged Essex to read literature about individuals such as Huey Newton and Bobby Seale, who together had founded the Black Panther Party.

-Several months after Essex's acquaintance with Frank, in August 1970, he became involved in a physical altercation with a white NCO moments after hearing the individual state his belief "how beautiful" it must have been in decades past when "a nigger went to sea it was below decks, in the galley".
+Several months after Essex's acquaintance with Frank, in August 1970, he became involved in a physical altercation with a white NCO moments after hearing the individual state his belief as to "how beautiful" it must have been in decades past when "a nigger went to sea it was below decks, in the galley".
 Although Essex and his adversary agreed to a compromise to avoid either being admonished for the altercation, the fact he had struck a white sailor of senior rank increased the level of harassment and intimidation he was subjected to from white personnel.
 Two months later, on the morning of October 19, Essex went absent without leave (AWOL) from the Navy.
 He phoned his mother from a bus station, informing her: "I'm coming home.
 I've just got to have some time to think."